 Since joining the UMBC community in 2007, Larry Hennessey has tirelessly supported the health of the natural environment of UMBC’s campus.
 His commitment and passion have made a measurable, significant impact on the health of our local ecosystem and waterways.
 Hennessey is truly a public servant, exemplifying UMBC’s belief that public service goes beyond serving people to serving our environment.
 He does both with skill, enthusiasm, and dedication and inspires other members of the UMBC community to do the same.

-As an advisor to the Environmental Task Force (EFT), Hennessey is training the environmental stewards of the future.
-He participates with EFT members in stream clean ups every week and when needed, he provides supplies for the students with his personal funds.
+As an advisor to the Environmental Task Force (ETF), Hennessey is training the environmental stewards of the future.
+He participates with ETF members in stream clean ups every week and when needed, he provides supplies for the students with his personal funds.
 He mentored the ETF student leaders through the process of applying for a Keep Maryland Beautiful grant, providing structure and support while empowering them to own the project.
 He lives by example, taking small steps every day to improve our local environment, and to train the leaders of tomorrow in how to become staunch advocates for sustainability wherever they are.